Last updated: September 22, 2023

 The Second Largest Earthquake in World History

-Causing great destructions and damages, the earthquake took lives of nearly 139 people.
+Causing great destructions and damages, the earthquake took lives of 139 people.
 Some people speculate that the earth tremor would have killed more people if it didn’t occur on Good Friday.
 During that time the majority of the locals had left the affected areas for the upcoming holiday.

 The magnitude 9.2 megathrust earthquake lasted 4 minutes 38 seconds, becoming the most devastating earthquake in North America and the second largest earthquake in the world.
 Earth fissures, soil liquefaction, landslides, and collapses of the damaged buildings followed the quake, causing more damages and casualties.